mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 **Purpose:** To specify the training batch size for a given workload.

 - This function allows submitters to define a different batch size for each workload to ensure that the training does not run out of memory.
-- For example, in advance, submitters can determine the largest batch size that fits into memory, for each workload.
+- For example, in advance, submitters can determine, for each workload, the largest batch size that fits into memory of the [benchmarking hardware](#benchmarking-hardware).
+- Called once per workload before training begins.

 > [!NOTE]
 >